capacitor-community/image-manipulator/README.md

 ## About

-This plugins allows to resize images.
+This capcitor plugin allows reading image dimensions (width and height) and resize images.
+This plugin is inspired and similar to [cordova-plugin-image-resizer](https://github.com/JoschkaSchulz/cordova-plugin-image-resizer) plugin.
+Please note that it does not depend on **cordova-plugin-camera** plugin and can be used independently.

 <br>

 **Features:**